 Several projects are selected each year by the Trans-Global Executive MBA faculty based on recommendations submitted by the university partner schools, non-profit organizations, and companies.
 Each team of four or five students will be assigned a different social service project within the first few months of starting the program.

 You will meet, in person or virtually, with the management team(s) representing your client organization to gather background information about the problem your team will solve.
 Then you will complete extensive research, analyze findings, and develop recommendations over the following months.

 The project is an integral part of the curriculum.
 You will prepare sections of your final report during course assignments—however, your final deliverable, a comprehensive consulting report, will require you to apply the knowledge and skills from each course in the program.
 The final detailed written report, your findings and recommendations are presented to your client.

-This quarter one student group will begin working with the Children’s Hospital on Mbarara, Uganda to create a financial and sustainability growth plan.
+One student group has worked with the Children’s Hospital on Mbarara, Uganda to create a financial and sustainability growth plan.
 The Holy Innocents Children’s Hospital (HICH) of Uganda was set up in 2009 with donor funds and the technical help of the Children’s Hospital of Oakland and the University of San Diego.
 While it is currently functioning well and is the only private children’s hospital in all of Uganda, it does not currently have a long-term financial and business sustainability plan.
 The Saint Mary’s College T-GEMBA project team will develop a long-term sustainable funding and social enterprise compatible business plan.
 The team will examine best-practice business, finance and organization models to make recommendations regarding the best strategy for HICH to become sustainable and provide for an internally-financed growth plan.
 And they will present their findings and recommendations directly to their clients, in Africa.